 You've seen the theme parks, the big cities and the major attractions.
-Here are 124 of your new favorite quirky roadside attractions.
+Here are over a hundred of your new favorite quirky roadside attractions.

 Find Florida's Quirky Attractions and Landmarks by Regions:

 (850) 653-2500 and (850) 653-9364, www.ammfl.org and http://bossoyster.com/

 Recently reopened, the Apalachicola Maritime Museum encompasses the heritage of the Apalachicola waterfront and the Apalachicola/Chattahoochee/Flint river system.
 Historic sailboat trips daily.
 Nearby, ranked one of the top 10 oyster bars in the United States by "Coastal Living" Magazine in 2004, Boss Oyster serves up freshly caught seafood including the blue crabs and bay scallops the area is famous for.

 A beautiful, fully restored Victorian inn with all the charm of its era.
 Built in 1907, this historic inn features the award- winning Avenue Sea restaurant.
 Learn more about the inn and restaurant, as well as the surrounding areas, in this video about the Forgotten Coast of Florida.

 3) World’s Smallest Police Station

 Plagued by decades of prank phone calls—the dial was finally removed from the phone—the World’s Smallest Police Station in Carrabelle has been housed in a phone booth since the 1960s.
 This off-beat landmark has been featured on “Ripley’s Believe it or Not!” and “The Today Show,” but is no longer in use today.

 4) Dwarf Cypress Forest at Tate’s Hell State Forest